 Ayman is a lecturer in Pharmaceutics within the School of Health and Biomedical Sciences.

-Ayman's research interests have been in the area of particle-particle surface interactions, dissolution and modelling in the area of solid drug and their applications for respiratory and gastrointestinal drug delivery.
-Ayman is dedicated to the generation of new opportunities, collaboration and delivering professional education in the area of drug delivery.
+Ayman's main research interests has been in the area of pharmaceutical physicochemical properties, their formulation, their in vitro assessment and stability and their applications for respiratory and gastrointestinal drug delivery.
+Ayman is willing to maintain my success and use his full potential to generate new opportunities, collaboration and deliver professional education in his areas of expertise.

 - PhD (Pharmaceutics) - Monash University

 - Masters of Pharmaceutical Sciences - Monash University